Adriana Lenarczyk

 Climate Resilience Planning

-Corona Cloudburst Hub, Queens, NY
+Cloudburst Kissena Hub, Right-of-way design, Queens, NY*

 Streets, Public Realm, and Infrastructure